-Applied behavioral analysis or ABA therapy is considered medically necessary by most, but certainly not all, insurance companies or plans.
+Applied behavioral analysis (ABA) therapy is considered medically necessary by most, but certainly not all, insurance companies or plans.
 Payers require that services they approve and reimburse are medically necessary, and providers must have documentation to justify these services.
 Payers may require providers to present this information in advance of treatment with prior authorization or require a post-service review by requesting medical documentation after services have been provided in a standard review or during an audit.

 What is medical necessity?